danisfermi/chat-based-file-transfer/README.md

 --port: specify the server port number to connect to: 50000-50009 (by default) -w --window: select window size n for GO-BACK-N protocol

+After that, follow the onscreen prompts and execute as per required.

+eg: #Give window size inputs as 16 or 32 for efficient transfer. sudo ./server.py --Run the server code as admin sudo ./client.py -w 16 -p 100 --This will execute the client with window size 16 and the parallel connections 100

 c.
 How to interpret the results

 Test cases included inside the project report.